materialsvirtuallab/nano281/labs/lab1/README.md

 ```bash
 jupyter notebook
 ```
-3. Create a notebook and rename it `nano281-lab1-<first_name>-<last_name>`.
+3. Create a Python 3 notebook and rename it `nano281-lab1-<first_name>-<last_name>`.
 This is important because I expect to be receiving a notebook from every student.

 # Assessment criteria